SunnySuite/Sunny.jl/joss/paper.md

   can all be applied to the same system specification.
 - Implementation of the SU(_N_) coherent state formalism for classical and semiclassical calculations.
-- An interface tailored toward the needs of scattering scientists.
+- An interface tailored toward the needs of scattering scientists, with tools for integrating scattering intensities over regions of reciprocal space.
-- Code written entirely in Julia, a language that can achieve speeds comparable to C++ or Fortran while maintaining the usability of a scripting language.
+- Code written entirely in Julia, a language that can achieve speeds comparable to C++ or Fortran while offering a syntax and level of interactivity that will be familiar to users of Python and Matlab.
-- A well documented codebase, an extensive collection of correctness tests, and a website featuring many tutorials.
+- A well documented codebase, an extensive collection of correctness tests, a website featuring many tutorials, and an active Slack channel where users can ask questions.

 There are a number of existing codes that can calculate
 $\mathcal{S}(\mathbf{q},\omega)$ using linear spin wave theory (LSWT), some of which have served as inspiration to the Sunny project [@rotter:2004;
-@SpinWaveGenie; @petit:2016; @li:2024].
-The symmetry analysis tools of SpinW in particular have served as a model [@toth:2015].
-There are also codes that perform classical spin simulations using Landau-Lifshitz (LL) dynamics [@muller:2019; @evans:2014].
+@SpinWaveGenie; @petit:2016; weber:2016; @li:2024].
+The symmetry analysis tools
+of SpinW in particular have served as a model [@toth:2015].
+There are also codes that perform classical spin simulations using Landau-Lifshitz (LL) dynamics [@muller:2019; @evans:2014; @uppasd:2024].
 Sunny is unique in offering both approaches and generalizing them through a formalism based on SU(_N_) coherent states [@muniz:2014; @zhang_batista:2021].
 Sunny additionally permits completely general single-ion anisotropies and coupling of multipolar moments; provides an efficient implementation of long-range dipole-dipole interactions; automates the application of a number of quantum renormalizations [@dahlbom:2023]; and offers